philemonnwanne/altschool-cloud-exercises/Month-01/Week-04/Exercise-04/Exercise-04.md

 ## Task: Install PHP 7.4 on your local linux machine using the ppa:ondrej/php package repo.

 ### Terms
--  add-apt-repository: This is  a  script  which  adds  an  external  APT  repository  to   either /etc/apt/sources.list or a file in /etc/apt/sources.list.d/ or removes an already existing repository.
+- *add-apt-repository*: This is  a  script  which  adds  an  external  APT  repository  to   either /etc/apt/sources.list or a file in /etc/apt/sources.list.d/ or removes an already existing repository.
-- PHP 7
+- *PHP*: PHP is a script language and interpreter that is freely available and used primarily on Linux Web servers.

 ### Steps